 and therefore, one no longer knows which is ‘I’ and which is ‘object’."
 Jen Chien Tzu Hua, Wang Kuo-wei (1877-1927)

 Winnie KS Hui is an ink artist born and educated in Hong Kong, whose works are influenced by the strong fusion of the Western and Chinese cultures there.
-Having long been aware of the philosophical conventions of Chinese brush painting, Winnie explores a way to bring her personal relationship to the traditional culture in a contemporary context.
+Having been a long practitioner of philosophical conventions of Chinese brush painting, Winnie explores a way to bring her personal relationship to the traditional culture in a contemporary context.
 She gained her Master of Fine Art at RMIT University, Melbourne (2014).

 Catalogs of Winnie's works can be requested from Asia Art Archive and Hong Kong Public Library.